 Your shelves don’t have to be horizontal, you can pile your books vertically which can look very pleasing.
 In addition to that, you’ll be able to save more space as vertical storage allows you to fully utilize the bookshelf height.

-Tip: If you’re looking to organize more than just your books, go ahead and download Bordio to structure your tasks and plan your goals.
-Bordio is a personal and team management solution that promotes sustainable efficiency and enables you to reach new heights.
+Tip: If you’re looking to organize more than just your books, go ahead and download Bordio’s online calendar planner to structure your tasks and plan your goals.
+Bordio is a personal and team productivity solution that promotes sustainable efficiency and enables you to reach new heights.

 How to take care of your books